Online unit clustering in higher dimensions: Lower bound for online Unit Covering in

 which is a contradiction. \end{proof}

-If no uncovered vertex of $Q_i$ is deeply covered by placing $U_i$ in step $i$, let $Q_{i+1}$ be the unique axis-aligned cube that contains $Q_i$ and has $p_i$ as a vertex and whose side length is $x_{i+1}$.
-Otherwise, let $q_i$ be the unique uncovered vertex of $Q_i$ that is deeply covered by placing $U_i$ in step $i$; and let $Q_{i+1}$ be the unique axis-aligned cube that contains $Q_i$ and has $q_i$ as a vertex and whose side length is $x_{i+1}$.
-(Note that $p_i=q_i$ is possible.)
+If no exposed vertex of $Q_i$ is deeply covered by $U_i$, let $Q_{i+1}$ be the unique axis-aligned cube of side length $x_{i+1}$ that contains $Q_i$ and has $p_i$ as a vertex (\ie, $Q_{i+1}$ is obtained by scaling up $Q_i$ from $p_i$).
+Otherwise, let $q_i$ be the unique exposed vertex of $Q_i$ that is deeply covered by $U_i$ (possibly, $q_i=p_i$); and let $Q_{i+1}$ be the unique axis-aligned cube of side length $x_{i+1}$ that contains $Q_i$ and has $q_i$ as a vertex (\ie, $Q_{i+1}$ is obtained by scaling up $Q_i$ from $q_i$).